-Some parents don’t think their kids need eye exams until they are old enough read.
-The truth is that vision is a key part of a child’s development and can have a significant impact on a child’s ability to walk, talk, and learn.
+The truth is that vision is a key part of a child’s development, and it can have a significant impact on a child’s ability to walk, talk, and learn.
 Regular eye exams are important for kids of all ages.

 How Often Do Kids Need Eye Exams?